takamitsu-iida/k5c/README-INSPECT.md

     DHCP is True
     DNS nameserver is not set.
     Host routes is not set.
-  Port in this network
   Port iida-az2-net02-port02 is DOWN, Admin state is True
     Port uuid is 02f29c2b-8a16-4be5-a15e-e943f02fe2f9
     binding:vnic_type is normal
     Hardware address is fa:16:3e:01:27:e7
-    Internet address is 10.2.2.9 ,Subnet is 50bf50fa-816b-4e7e-98da-8379d9675101 Port  is ACTIVE, Admin state is True
+    Internet address is 10.2.2.9 ,Subnet is 50bf50fa-816b-4e7e-98da-8379d9675101 Device owner is not set.
+  Port NO-NAME is ACTIVE, Admin state is True
     Port uuid is 7e3bd7f0-f2ba-4bd3-bcc5-69111429a98b
     binding:vnic_type is normal
     Hardware address is fa:16:3e:e7:43:73
-    Internet address is 10.2.2.2 ,Subnet is 50bf50fa-816b-4e7e-98da-8379d9675101 Port iida-az2-net02-port01 is ACTIVE, Admin state is True Port uuid is c0b78abd-39fb-4833-97b0-8050d93b9cd5
+    Internet address is 10.2.2.2 ,Subnet is 50bf50fa-816b-4e7e-98da-8379d9675101 Device owner is network:dhcp
+    Device id is dhcpbf7455fb-8ad3-52a8-b7a8-a12839714e4b-8b004a16-c5a2-4e1d-ab9e-a417fef45ec7 Port iida-az2-net02-port01 is ACTIVE, Admin state is True Port uuid is c0b78abd-39fb-4833-97b0-8050d93b9cd5
     binding:vnic_type is normal
     Hardware address is fa:16:3e:32:cd:44
-    Internet address is 10.2.2.1 ,Subnet is 50bf50fa-816b-4e7e-98da-8379d9675101
+    Internet address is 10.2.2.1 ,Subnet is 50bf50fa-816b-4e7e-98da-8379d9675101 Device owner is network:router_interface
+    Device id is c97f9aa5-eacc-48ae-b5df-82784bce8b63

 bash-4.4$
 ```